gabebw/girls-just-want-to-have-punctors/README.md

 ## Setup

-You must be using GHC 7.10 or higher because it uses its `DeriveAnyClass` language extension.

-Run:
+You must have [Stack](http://docs.haskellstack.org/en/stable/README/) installed.

+Then run:

     ./bin/setup

 ## Usage

-Run the program with a word to pun on:
+Run the program with puns on "heart":

-    cabal run heart

-Open a REPL in the package's environment:

-    ./bin/ghci
+    stack exec -- girls-just-want-to-have-punctors heart

 ## Implementation